oschuett/appmode/README.md

-# jupyter_appmode
+# appmode

-This is a set of jupyter extensions to hide the controls, disable editing, and work in a 'App mode' that resembles a 'classical' website.
+A Jupyter extensions that turns notebooks into web applications.